joelparkerhenderson/issues/README.md

 Score by a severity rating:

-  * Example: "Severity 1" means least, "Severity 5" means most.
+  * Example: "Severity 1" means minimum impact, "Severity 5" means maximum impact.

-  * An analogy is movie ratings that use 1 star to 5 star.
+  * An analogy is severe weather warnings, where hurricanes have a severity score ranging from 1 (meaning minimum impact) to 5 (meaning maximum impact).
+Another analogy is the earthquake Richter scale ranging from magnitude 1 (meaning trivial impact) to 9 (meaning extreme impact).

   * Pros: easy for everyone to understand, especially visually using stars.

-### Score by magnitude

-Score by magnitude scale:

-  * Example: magnitude 1 is trivial impact, 9 is extreme impact.

-  * An analogy is the earthquake Richter scale.

-  * Pros: a suitably wide range, and a well-known analogy.

 ### Score by category